-ABE/HSE Study Programs: Adult Basic Education/High School Equivalency Programs: Individual and small-group instruction for adults needing to refresh basic skills is provided in writing, reading and math (ABE), as well as additional components in science, social studies and literature for students preparing for the NJ State High School Equivalency (HSE) exams.
-Day and evening sessions are available.
-Please call Sara Gorst, sgorst@ sussex.edu, or call 973-300-2158.
+ABE/HSE Study Programs: Adult Basic Education/High School Equivalency Programs: Individual and small-group instruction is provided for adults needing to refresh their basic skills in writing, reading and math (ABE), as well as additional components in science and social studies for students preparing for the NJ State High School Equivalency (HSE) exams.
+Morning, afternoon and evening sessions are available.
+Please contact Sara Gorst, sgorst@sussex.edu, or at 973-300-2158 for further information or to register for the ABE/HSE Program.